Clive Bannister: HSBC Group plc

 In 1994, Bannister joined HSBC Investment Bank as director for strategic planning.
 In 1996 he moved to New York to be the deputy CEO of HSBC Investment Bank in the US, Canada and Latin America.

 Bannister then worked directly with the executive chairman, Sir John Bond, on developing a new strategy for the HSBC Group – entitled Managing for Value in 1998.
-This strategy, introduced the global HSBC brand, risk adjusted capital measures, group client segmentation and set wealth/insurance priorities.
+This strategy introduced the global HSBC brand, risk-adjusted capital measures, group client segmentation and set wealth/insurance priorities.
 In 1999 Bannister was made CEO of Group Private Banking.
 Under his seven-year tenure, it grew into a business with 7,000 employees in 22 locations with US$375bn of assets under management (AUM).
-This growth was supported by four acquisitions (Republic Bank of New York, Safra Republic Holdings, Credit Commercial de France (CCF) and Bank of Bermuda) as well as the creation of a global Trust business.
+This growth was supported by four acquisitions (Republic Bank of New York, Safra Republic Holdings, Credit Commercial de France (CCF) and Bank of Bermuda), as well as the creation of a global Trust business.

-In 2006 under the new Group Chairman Stephen Green (Lord Green of Hurstpierpoint), Bannister was made responsible for HSBC Group Insurance (HGI), made a Group Managing Director and joined the Group Executive Committee.
+In 2006 under the new group chairman Stephen Green (Lord Green of Hurstpierpoint), Bannister was made responsible for HSBC Group Insurance (HGI) and a group managing director and joined the group executive committee.
 HGI included a wide range of personal lines insurance, a wholesale broker and a reinsurance business, generating premiums of US$8bn across 26 countries.

-Bannister was a Director on the Ping An Group Board (2006–2010), representing HSBC's 19.9% shareholding.
+Bannister was a director on the Ping An Group Board (2006–2010), representing HSBC's 19.9% shareholding.

 Phoenix Group plc

-Under the chairmanship of Ron Sandler (2009–2011), Bannister was recruited in 2011 and charged with the business turnaround.
+Under the chairmanship of Ron Sandler (2009–2011), Bannister was recruited in 2011 and charged with the turnaround of the business.

 In 2008, the Pearl Group (renamed Phoenix Group in 2010) had acquired Resolution plc for £5bn to create the UK's largest "runoff" (Zombie) life fund consolidator.
 Due to adverse macroeconomic conditions and excessive short-term bank debt, Phoenix faced significant financial challenges.

 Working with three subsequent chairmen, Sir Howard Davies (2012–15), Henry Staunton (2015–18) and Nicholas Lyons (2018–present), Bannister led a financial restructuring, a business repositioning and then a period of acquisition-led growth.
 Financial stability was achieved by the sale of an annuities book of business to Guardian (2012), the sale of the IGNIS asset management to Standard Life (2014) and a £200m unrated bond issue (2014); which permitted the repayment of short-term bank debt.
 Between 2011 and 2020 Phoenix's leverage declined from 68% to 27%.

 The business moved from being a pure "closed" life company, reinforced by three acquisitions (2016 Axa Wealth's pension & protection business, 2016 Abbey Life, 2020 ReAssure).
 It diversified into writing open business through the acquisition of Standard Life Assurance in 2018 and built a bulk purchase annuity capability.
 Under Bannister's tenure, Phoenix's market capitalisation increased from £1.0bn to £7.0bn; and joined the FTSE 100 in 2018.
 In 2020 it employs 7500, it has 14 million policyholders with £325bn AUM.

 Bannister retired from Phoenix in 2020.